cozy/cozy-stack/.planning/STATE.md

 - **`auditLog` takes raw event string + normalizedPath, not a typed struct.** Event vocabulary is small and fixed at call sites in plans 06-08.
 A typed wrapper would add indirection with no type safety (go's string gives the compiler nothing to check on enum-like strings).
 - **Integration tests mount middleware in isolation via `overrideRoutes(mountAuthOnly)`.** The shared `mountAuthOnly(g *echo.Group)` registers `resolveWebDAVAuth` + a trivial 200 "ok" handler on `/files` and `/files/*`, exercising the middleware without depending on plan 01-06's Routes or plans 07+ handlers.
 This pattern will be reused (with different trivial handlers) through Phase 2/3.

+### Plan 01-06 Decisions (Route Wiring + OPTIONS + handlePath Dispatcher)

+- **`Routes` splits OPTIONS from everything else via a sub-group, not via conditional logic in the middleware.** `router.OPTIONS(...)` is registered on the outer group directly (no auth), then `authed := router.Group("", resolveWebDAVAuth)` scopes auth to every other verb.
+Single place to enforce the bypass; `resolveWebDAVAuth` itself still has its OPTIONS fast-path as defence-in-depth but the route table alone is now sufficient.
+- **`handlePath` is a method-switch dispatcher with every case collapsing to `sendWebDAVError(501, "not-implemented")` today.** Plans 01-07 (PROPFIND) and 01-08 (GET/HEAD) replace exactly one case body each — zero restructuring of the route table.
+Phase 2/3 write-verbs replace the default branch.
+Keeps the plumbing stable across ~10 future plans.
+- **`NextcloudRedirect` is exported from day one** (plan text hinted at lowercase→rename in Task 3).
+Package-internal tests don't care either way, and exporting immediately eliminates a rename commit + second test edit.
+Rule 3 blocking triviality.
+- **`MS-Author-Via: DAV` added to `handleOptions`** in addition to the plan's `DAV: 1` + `Allow`.
+Research §236-272 flags it as required for Windows Mini-Redirector to upgrade the connection; omitting it would silently break every Windows client.
+- **`strings.Replace(path, "/remote.php/webdav", "/dav/files", 1)` with explicit n=1** protects against pathological paths containing the literal substring (e.g. a filename named `remote.php/webdav`).
+The second occurrence must NOT be rewritten.
+- **308 Permanent Redirect, not 301/302, for the Nextcloud bridge.** 301/302 allow clients to downgrade the method to GET; 308 preserves it, which is the whole point (PROPFIND and PUT must not become GETs).
+- **WebDAV middleware chain in `web/routing.go` is deliberately narrower than the JSON:API chain.** No `LoadSession` (WebDAV is token-only, no cookies), no `Accept` (XML content-type is non-negotiable), no `CheckTOSDeadlineExpired` (a WebDAV client can't render the HTML).
+Chain: `NeedInstance` + `CheckInstanceBlocked` + `CheckInstanceDeleting` — the strict minimum for instance resolution + lifecycle gating.
+- **`newWebdavTestEnv(t, nil)` now defaults to `Routes`.** Flipped the plan 01-05 stop-gap `t.Fatal` now that `Routes` exists.
+Unblocks plans 01-07/08/09 and Phase 2/3 from writing their own mount callbacks when they want the full router; explicit registrars (`mountAuthOnly`, `mountRealRoutes`) still work.
+Clears a STATE.md todo.

 ### Plan 01-04 Decisions (Error XML Builder — RED+GREEN)

 - **Build the error body as a 3-fragment string write into `bytes.Buffer`**, not via `encoding/xml.Marshal`.
 Plan 01-02 had to fight `encoding/xml` to keep the `D:` prefix stable on multistatus children (the namespace form leaks `xmlns="DAV:"` on every child).
 For a fixed 2-element body, direct string writes are simpler, faster, and avoid re-importing that problem entirely.